Ford Falcon (Australia)

-The Ford Falcon is a full-sized car that was manufactured by Ford Australia from 1960 to 2016.
+The Ford Falcon is a full-size car that was manufactured by Ford Australia from 1960 to 2016.
 From the XA series of 1972 onward, each Falcon and range of derivates have been designed, developed, and built in Australia, following the phasing out of the American-influenced Falcon of 1960 to 1971, which had been re-engineered locally as the XK to XY series for the harsher Australian conditions.
 The luxury-oriented Ford Fairmont model joined the range from 1965.
 Luxury long-wheelbase derivative versions called the Ford Fairlane and LTD arrived in 1967 and 1973 respectively with production ending in 2007.